 The East Side of Las Vegas, an area that includes Paradise Road and stretches to the University District, is as eclectic as it is convenient.
-Much of the area is residential, save for a handful of (older) resorts that rise from the landscape like beacons.
-There also is a preponderance of restaurants, extensive medical offices, and most of the area’s collegiate athletic facilities.
+Much of the area is residential, save for a handful of (older) resorts.
+There is also a preponderance of restaurants, extensive medical offices, and most of the area’s collegiate athletic facilities.

 Though there aren’t any resorts in the University District, UNLV (University of Las Vegas) and the Thomas and Mack Center provide plenty of things to see and do, from sporting events to (on-campus) museums and more.
-As is the case with most college towns, the cost of living in this neck of the woods is considerably lower than it is elsewhere in town.
-In other words, you can usually get dinner and a beer for less than $6.
-You don’t have to be a freshman to know that’s a good deal.
+As with most college towns, the cost of living in this neck of the woods is considerably lower than it is elsewhere in town.
+In other words, you can find cheap meals and beer for less than $6.